OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Major quests/Find evidence of collusion between The League of Miracles and The Clasp.md

 - Chip notices that one of the main work benches looks like where Dragomir keeps all his notes - he finds another button like the one in Dragomir's office
 	- He presses it
 - It contains a small vial with some red liquid that looks like blood
-- He also finds a leatherbound journal
+- He also finds a leather-bound journal
 	- There are entries that detail shipments
 	- Mentions of Aeorian artifacts
 - We also find a locket with a picture inside